 You make some declaration.
 I nod sagely and reply, “That’s true.”
-In this culture my reply might have entirely different meanings depending on the mode of justification I am embracing at the moment.
+In this moment my reply might have entirely different meanings depending on the mode of justification I am embracing at the moment.

 But if, like most of us, I can switch effortlessly to the other mode of justification, correspondence, then my assent to the truth of your statement would depend on its being provable by a preponderance of the evidence in a different kind of accord — one with the reality we all have access to.
 My agreement might be motivated by the memory of an article in a scientific journal I read recently, and such empirical evidence is a very strong correspondence proof indeed.
-Or in the echo of your words I might quickly calculate the logical arguments for and against your claim and agree that yours is valid.
 Or I might have in mind the assenting testimony of someone possessing expertise in the matter you refer to who would surely agree with your statement.
 Perhaps we are discussing something I have repeatedly experienced and have thought deeply about, so that I might claim some competence.
 Or perhaps I lack these strong proofs of judgment, and consider what my father always said about the subject, so my agreement then would be prompted by his authority based on my trust in him.
-Least convincing would be some singular event I lived through that came to mind as you spoke, and though such undifferentiated experience is not very convincing, it often guides my views of truth, goodness, and beauty because it is so readily accessible (see “What Counts as Justification?”).
+Least convincing would be some singular event I lived through that came to mind as you spoke, and though such undistilled experience is not very convincing, it often guides my views of truth, goodness, and beauty because it is so readily accessible (see “What Counts as Justification?”).

 Let us suppose you lean toward a coherentist view, considering your own experience to be the best guide to your choices, rejecting the imposition of outside standards and rules, embracing the uniqueness of your own tastes and values.
+Have you attempted to argue a point with a colleague or friend?
+Why?
+If you embrace the personalized nature of rational thought, that it derives from personal experience as an idiosyncratic and personal process rather than organizes it as a form of universal modes of consciousness, then you must also think that we each reason differently.
+But to argue the logic of a viewpoint is to assume a shared rational framework that might serve to universalize if not person’s experience, at least the lessons it offers.
 Do you drive or use a smartphone?
 Take medicine or visit the doctor?
-Then you have incorporated empirical truth into your personal schema and so accept at least the arc of correspondence science into your virtual circle of personal truths (see “What Is the Virtual Circle?”).
+Then you have incorporated empirical truth into your personal schema and so accept at least some arc of correspondence science into your schema of personal truths.
 Did you take that car to a mechanic for service or use some web-based advice for getting the most out of that cell phone?
-Then you also embrace another correspondence proof of judgment: expertise, and while it is fine to reject some experts, only a true coherentist would reject the closely studied experience that forms the basis of true expertise.
-Have you attempted to argue a point with a colleague or friend?
-Why?
-If you embrace the personalized nature of rational thought, that it derives from personal experience as an idiosyncratic and personal process rather than organizes it as a form of universal modes of consciousness, then you must also think that we each reason differently.
-But to argue the logic of a viewpoint is to assume a shared rational framework.
+Then you also embrace another correspondence proof of judgment: expertise, and while it is fine to reject some experts, only a true coherentist would reject the distillation of experience that forms the basis of true expertise.
 Of course, you can embrace each of these correspondence proofs of judgment as arcs of some personalized schema, but then you would have to ask yourself what differentiates you from a correspondentist.
 Appropriating these truth tests while still calling yourself a coherentist does allow you to apply them inconsistently depending on mood and preference, but that practice violates the sole truth test you claim to subscribe to: the principle of non-contradiction.
 Disavowing consistency means reducing language to gibberish.

 Correspondence has its own set of difficulties.
 I will discuss the major issues regarding each of the three subjects we all make declarations about.
 Since determining truth is a precondition for determining goodness or beauty, my first concern will be to examine truth claims.
 For some of these, we must embrace coherence as the only alternative..

 It is possible to make an indubitable truth claim.
 When asked to come up with one, many persons will respond with some simple example from mathematics.
 More clever persons might give a word and its definition.
 Two plus two equals four.
 A bachelor is an unmarried man.
 These are indeed truth claims that are categorically true.
 They achieve that exalted status by sleight of hand, though.
 Although certain, they do not qualify as knowledge, or at least correspondence knowledge, because their certainty derives from their disconnect with experience.
 Epistemologists call such terms analytic concepts.
 They are purely mental constructs established before being tarnished by any of the uncertainties of experience.
 How many yards make up a football field?
 The rules say one hundred and so it must be.
 If these kinds of concepts fail to qualify as correspondence knowledge, they at least mark the goal line for those that do, though no truth claim rooted in experience can ever reach it.
 Any truth claim supported by correspondence truth tests should be termed a judgment to indicate our willingness to provide justification that appeals to a common reasoning faculty, like mathematical reasoning, to draw lessons from experience that must always be private.
-Conceptually, a judgment must be distinguished from an opinion, which is a truth claim for which we can offer no verification or whose verification derives from our virtual circle as a coherence claim (see “Tangled Terms”).
+Conceptually, a judgment must be distinguished from an opinion, which is a truth claim for which we can offer no verification or whose verification derives from a coherence claim (see “Tangled Terms”).
 Our judgments are the kinds of claims we can support by the five proofs of judgment used to support any correspondence claim mentioned earlier.
 So what kinds of claims qualify as judgments as opposed to “mere” opinions?
-It is easy to classify some judgments: scientific hypotheses, laws, and theories; simple conclusions logically based on incontrovertible fact; mathematical theorems and proofs.
+It is easy to classify some judgments: scientific hypotheses, laws, and theories that have been empirically tested.
 These all depend on close reasoning and carefully limited experience and are built on a deep foundation of facts, simple data of experience.
 The more we can bring to our judgments the more reliable they will prove.
 Not all judgments are so fastidious though.
-At some point, we make declarations supported by a single experience, the most questionable authority, or the most amorphous or careless thinking, and so our judgments merge seamlessly into unsubstantiated opinions; therefore without our even noticing it, we make truth claims supported only by our virtual circle and, when questioned, find ourselves reacting defensively or dismissively.
+At some point, we make declarations supported by a single experience or the most dubious authority, and so our judgments merge seamlessly into unsubstantiated opinions, beliefs, and imaginings.
+Without our even noticing it, we make truth claims supported only by our private schema and, when questioned, find ourselves reacting defensively or dismissively.
 But why should we?
 That opens to a very interesting answer that I’ll return to in a moment

-I think it possible that we make no real distinction in our minds between judgments we are prepared to support and the beliefs that derive from our judgments and extend them beyond the scope of justification.
+I think it important that we mark the place separating judgments we are prepared to support from the beliefs that derive from our judgments and extend them beyond the scope of justification.
 For instance, it is a valid judgment to think that a creator exists.
 In our present state of knowledge, a creator seems logically necessary to explain the existence of creation (recent cosmology offers a counter-argument and judgment that challenges this judgment that has to be considered once fully developed).
-The nature of that creator seems a suitable subject for belief, but such beliefs could not assert that the universe is older than the creator, for that would violate both the available evidence and the reasoning that justifies it.
+The nature of that creator seems a suitable subject for belief, but such beliefs could not assert that the creator did not enter time to create, for that would violate knowledge, but that poses just another problem for believers to adapt to.

 Can our emotions be said to have correspondence reality?
 Certainly, in one sense they can.
 Legal and less-than-legal drugs, alcohol, and tobacco all have psychotropic effects.
 In a neurological sense, emotions are merely electro-chemical reactions in the brain, available to anyone with access to an MRI or a pharmacy.
 In that sense, they hardly seem unique, proprietary, or some inaccessible bastion of private reality.
-On the other hand, their impact on our judgments can neither be analyzed nor ignored.
+On the other hand, their impact on our minds can neither be analyzed nor ignored.
 In terms of justification, they seem much more relevant as coherence warrants than as correspondence ones.
 The degree to which that attribution handicaps correspondence as warrant depends on how much you value and trust your emotions.
-Still, in the there-it-is reality of correspondence proofs of judgment, the power of emotion is a wedge issue for coherentists.
+Still, in the there-it-is realiity of correspondence proofs of judgment, the power of emotion is a wedge issue for coherentists.
 Perhaps correspondentists can respond just as a coherentist might respond to respond to her use of technology.
 Emotion is the coherentist arc of the correspondentist schema just as science may be the correspondence complex of truths accepted by the coherentist.

-It is unlikely that a correspondentist would thoughtlessly revert to a coherence warrant, though it is always comforting to find at least one little arc of one’s virtual circle aligning with the way things really are.
+It is unlikely that a correspondentist would thoughtlessly revert to a coherence warrant.
 The reverse situation is, unfortunately, much more likely as a thoughtless appeal to non-contradiction from within the perceptual wall might bolster a declaration properly appealing to correspondence.
-All those “truths of the heart,” “gut feelings,” and premonitions likely rise into consciousness from the virtual circle and should be viewed with a degree of suspicion when they advance a truth claim about the reality we all share.
-The classic example of that kind of thing is a declaration of someone’s religious claim to truth or goodness, which is clearly a claim binding on all of reality, yet one inevitably backed by purely coherentist warrants (see “Religion and Truth”).
+All those “truths of the heart,” “gut feelings,” and premonitions likely rise into consciousness from belief and should be viewed with a degree of suspicion when they advance a truth claim about the reality we all share.
+The classic example of that kind of thing is a declaration of someone’s religious claim to truth or goodness, which is clearly a claim binding on all of reality, yet one inevitably backed by purely coherentist warrants.